-We hope you enjoyed our weeklong interview series with the Duggar family!
-Yesterday, they discussed how they stay organized -- and how they let stuff slide.
-Today, we'll learn their money-saving secrets!
+We hope you enjoyed our interview series with the Duggar family!
+In Part 4, they discussed how they stay organized and how they let stuff slide.
+In Part 5, we'll learn their money-saving secrets!

 5) "Buy Used, Save the Difference"